DayuanTan/SUMO_Guide_with_Examples/dayuan/TL_reschedule/TL_reschedule.md

 We just need 5 nodes, the left end node, and the right end node, the top node and the bottom node, and the center node.
 We need to write it by hand.

+Be careful the node 'center' must be type="traffic_light".

 # 3. edge file (reschedule.edg.xml) and type file (reschedule.typ.xml)